DDR2 SDRAM: Relation to GDDR memory

 GDDR2, a form of GDDR SDRAM, was developed by Samsung and introduced in July 2002.
 The first commercial product to claim using the "DDR2" technology was the Nvidia GeForce FX 5800 graphics card.
-However, it is important to note that this GDDR2 memory used on graphics cards is not DDR2 per se, but rather an early midpoint between DDR and DDR2 technologies.
+However, this GDDR2 memory used on graphics cards is not DDR2 per se, but rather an early midpoint between DDR and DDR2 technologies.
 Using "DDR2" to refer to GDDR2 is a colloquial misnomer.
 In particular, the performance-enhancing doubling of the I/O clock rate is missing.
 It had severe overheating issues due to the nominal DDR voltages.
 ATI has since designed the GDDR technology further into GDDR3, which is based on DDR2 SDRAM, though with several additions suited for graphics cards.

-GDDR3 and GDDR5 is now commonly used in modern graphics cards and some tablet PCs.
+GDDR3 was commonly used in graphics cards and some tablet PCs.
 However, further confusion has been added to the mix with the appearance of budget and mid-range graphics cards which claim to use "GDDR2".
-These cards actually use standard DDR2 chips designed for use as main system memory although operating with higher latencies to achieve higher clockrates.
+These cards actually use standard DDR2 chips designed for use as main system memory although operating with higher latencies to achieve higher clock rates.
 These chips cannot achieve the clock rates of GDDR3 but are inexpensive and fast enough to be used as memory on mid-range cards.